MooZonkey/autoexec/README.md

 https://github.com/MooZonkey/autoexec-supplementary-scripts

 Keep in mind that two networking modules cannot be executed at once.
-Using more than 1 of the networking modules will result in the cvars (settings) being overridden by whichever script executes last.
+Using more than 1 of the networking modules will result in the cvars (settings) being overwritten by whichever script executes last.
 Retain only the desired networking module.
 Delete the other one(s).